Saving & Spending Financial Health

 When you're as big as Pepsi, how can you put out failed products?
 Well, take a look at Pepsi Blue.
 It was supposed to go head-to-head with Vanilla Coke but failed.

-One of the issues was that blue food coloring is banned in multiple countries, but another reason is that consumers didn’t like the taste.
+One of the issues was that blue food coloring is banned in multiple countries, but another reason is that some consumers didn't like the overly sweet taste.

 Barry/Adobe Sega Dreamcast video game console